Twin Perspectives

 Despite being diminutive in size, there are a (surprising) number of things to do in Rye, East Sussex.

-I first visited this corner of southeast England a few years ago; enticed by stories of sparsely populated coastlines, mysterious marshes and medieval boltholes.
-A place shrouded in swirling sea mists, where smugglers, crooks and ghouls once gathered, there was – I thought – something beautifully bewitching about this mysterious, briny outpost.
+I first visited this corner of southeast England a few years ago; enticed by stories of sparsely populated coastlines, mysterious marshes and cobbled streets.
+A place shrouded in swirling sea mists, where smugglers and crooks once gathered at the nearby Romney Marshes, there was something beautifully bewitching about this briny outpost.

 Yet, and as apparently bleak as this area might sound, it’s a place that’s very mystery makes it so captivating.
-With Rye standing like a warm inn amongst the cold marshland, a visit here feels a little like being in a Charles Dickens novel – all roaring fires, dark nights and the sound of cawing crows.
+With the town standing like a warm inn amongst the cold marshland, a weekend break in Rye feels a little like being in a Charles Dickens novel – all roaring fires, cosy cottages and the sound of cawing crows.

 Things to do in Rye, East Sussex